-Disability or activity limitation is defined as a restriction or lack of ability to perform an activity, including ADLs as a result of an impairment, or loss of body structure or function.
 The prevalence of disability in Singapore is rapidly increasing for two major reasons.
-Advances in acute medical care result in a larger proportion of patients with chronic diseases surviving with residual impairments and disability.
-In addition, the ageing of the population also results in the exponential increase of the disability burden due to the direct association of increased chronic disease incidence with the more elderly.
-However, it is a common misconception that disability only occurs in the elderly and preliminary local data indicates there is a large number of disabled younger adults as well, particularly with stroke, spinal cord and traumatic brain and musculoskeletal injuries.
+Advances in acute medical care result in

+NG YEE SIEN, Head & Senior Consultant, Department of Rehabilitation Medicine, Singapore General Hospital a larger proportion of patients with chronic diseases surviving with residual impairments and disability.
+In addition, the ageing of the population also results in the exponential increase of the disability burden due to the direct association of increased chronic disease incidence with the more elderly .
+However, it is a common misconception that disability only occurs in the elderly and preliminary local data indicate there are large numbers of disabled younger adults as well, particularly with stroke, spinal cord and traumatic brain and musculoskeletal injuries .

-Disability results not only in individual loss of self-esteem and quality of life, but also increases tremendously the social and financial burdens of their involved families, society and the country-at-large.
-Families need to adjust their expectations and care for the disabled, resulting in changes in family routine and activities, as well as often a loss of income as a direct or indirect consequence of loss of time available for remunerative employment.
+Disability results not only in individual loss of self-esteem and quality of life, but also increases tremendously the social and financial burdens of their involved families, society and the country-at-large .
+Families need to adjust their expectations and care for the disabled, resulting in changes of family routine and activities, as well as often a loss of income as a direct or indirect consequence of loss of time available for remunerative employment .